 Updates in Practice

 Determine how much work needs to be done to successfully reenter clinical practice.
-Suggested tools include "Assessing Competence: A Resource Manual" and APTA's "Clinical Performance Instrument."
+Suggested tools include self-assessments for specific specialties and "Professionalism: Core Values."

 APTA provides several resources to help you become familiar and comfortable with incorporating evidence into clinical practice.